UNICORE-EU/unicore-docs/source/overview.rst

 UNICORE Features
 ----------------

-UNICORE has special characteristics that make it unique among middleware systems.
-UNICORE deals with authentication, user mapping and authorization, and provides a comprehensive set of :ref:`RESTful APIs <rest-api>` for HPC access and workflows.
+UNICORE provides a comprehensive set of :ref:`RESTful APIs <rest-api>` for HPC access and workflows, dealing with user authentication, user account mapping and authorization in a highly flexible way.
-The UNICORE design is based on several guiding principles, that serve as key objectives for further enhancements.

 Services and APIs
 ~~~~~~~~~~~~~~~~~